Do you follow your favorite brands on social media? I bet you follow at least five. I probably follow at least fifty.

 - Promotional content;

-Ideally, you’ll share content from all of these four categories - but it’s okay if one or two just don’t work for you, as long as you can provide enough content for your audience.
+Ideally, as part of your content marketing strategy, you’ll share content from all of these four categories – but it’s okay if one or two just don’t work for you, as long as you can provide enough content for your target audience.
 Let’s check them out one by one so you can figure out which will work for you.

 I. Original content

-Let’s start with original content.
+Let’s start with the original content.
 This is content created by you.
-Personally, I think you should rely on this one the most - and you can see the benefits of that in our previous marketing article.
-Blogging is maybe the most popular type of original content businesses create - but you can also create images and videos, infographics, ebooks, polls, quizzes etc. Whatever works for your business.
+Personally, I think you should rely on this one the most – and you can see the benefits of that in our previous marketing article.
+A blog post is maybe the most popular type of original content businesses create – but you can also create images and videos, infographics, ebooks, polls, quizzes, etc. Whatever works for your business.

 II.
 Curated content